Vinaigrette

 Seasonality

-Available year-round as vinegar and oil are shelf-stable pantry staples
+Available year-round as a prepared condiment; vinegars and oils are shelf-stable staples

 Best Months